aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

       --disable-infobars \
       $(curl -s "https://raw.githubusercontent.com/${ORG}/${REPO}/${BRANCH}/${DASHBOARD}") &

 The config options specify where exactly to find the list of links that should be opened when the browser is launched.
 In my case I'm using organisation `drdk`, a repository called `dashboards`, I want to use the `main` branch, and the filename I want to use is `teamqa.txt`.
+You should set these to the values that make sense for you.

 The second block sets the display to avoid sleeping, while the third block hides the mouse pointer.

 The fourth block stops Chromium from complaining about unclean shutdown.
-Since we just want to turn off the television and suddenly cut power to the Raspberry Pi, it's likely that Chromium would get upset if we don't give it some reassurance.
+Since at any time we might turn off the television, which will suddenly cut power to the Raspberry Pi, it's likely that Chromium would get upset if we don't give it some reassurance.

-Finally we launch Chromium with the following options:
+Lastly, the script launches Chromium with the following options:

 * `--start-fullscreen` - makes it fill the whole screen at start up.
 An alternative mode is `--kiosk` but this will literally prevent anyone from doing anything else on the Raspberry Pi.
 You choose which you want.
 I prefer `--start-fullscreen` because it still gives the option to press F11 and come out of fullscreen in case I ever need to do anything else on the Raspberry Pi.
 * `--no-first-run` - skips first-run checks (i.e. default browser)
 * `--noerrdialogs` - avoids showing any errors that could interfere with your dashboard experience
 * `--disable-infobars` - avoids annoying popups about detecting your location etc.

-Make this script executable by anyone
+Make this script executable by anyone:

     sudo chmod a+x /home/pi/dashboard.sh